mfogel/django-timezone-field/README.md

 #### `main` (unreleased)

-- Add support for django 5.2
+- Add support for django 6,0, 5.2
+- Add support for python 3.14

 #### 7.1 (2025-01-11)